introdh/intro-dh-TaylorBlock/lab01_github.md

  Create your response below this line.
  ------------------
-*A Favorite Quote*
+## H2 *A Favorite Quote*
 "Patience, patience, patience, is what the sea teaches.
 Patience and faith.
 One should lie empty, open, choiceless as a beach—waiting for a gift from the sea.”
 ― Anne Morrow Lindbergh
-*A Favorite Photo*

-*A Favorite Photo*
+## H2 *A Favorite Photo*

-- What is Digital Humanities?
+1. What is Digital Humanities?
-- How does digital humanities apply to our every day lives?
+2. How does digital humanities apply to our every day lives?